Skip to main content

 Turing Scheme

 The Turing Scheme is the UK government's funding programme for outgoing global study or work abroad activities.
-The University of Oxford secured Turing Scheme funding for specific student opportunities taking place in the 2025/26 academic year.
-The University will be bidding for new funding for the 2026/27 academic year in Spring 2026, with the outcome expected in the Summer 2026.
+The University of Oxford has secured Turing Scheme funding for specific student opportunities taking place in the 2026/27 academic year, which will be the final year of this mobility scheme.

 Turing Scheme objectives